aornueos/solon/README.md

 ### macOS / Linux

-Not currently distributed — the release workflow targets `windows-latest` only.
+Not currently distributed, the release workflow targets `windows-latest` only.
 Building from source works on both (see below); a multi-OS release matrix is on the roadmap.

 ---